-Our business operations may be impacted by various types of claims, lawsuits, and other contingent obligations.
+Our business operations may be impacted by various types of claims, lawsuits, and other contingent obliqations.

 We are involved in various legal and regulatory proceedings including those that arise in the ordinary course of our business.
 We estimate such potential claims and contingent liabilities and, where appropriate, record provisions to address these contingent liabilities.
-The ultimate outcome of the legal matters pending against us is uncertain, and although such claims, lawsuits and other legal matters are not expected individually to have a material adverse effect on our financial condition or results of operations, such matters could have, in the aggregate, a material adverse effect on our financial condition or results of operations in any particular period.
+The ultimate outcome of the legal matters pending against us is uncertain, and although such claims, lawsuits and other legal matters are not expected individually to have a material adverse effect on our financial condition or results of operations, such matters could have, in the aggregate, a material adverse effect on our financial condition or results of operations.
+Furthermore, we could, in the future, be subject to judgments or enter into settlements of lawsuits and claims that could have a material adverse effect on our results of operations in any particular period.
 While we maintain insurance coverage with respect to certain claims, we may not be able to obtain such insurance on acceptable terms in the future, if at all, and any such insurance may not provide adequate coverage against any such claims.
 See "Globe Management's Discussion & Analysis of Financial Condition and Results of Operation-Litigation and Contingencies" and "Business-Legal Proceedings" for additional information regarding legal proceedings to which we are subject.